SuperOfficeDocs/superoffice-docs/user-guide/en/email/maillink/archive-on-contact.md

 # Archiving emails on companies/contacts

 It is possible to archive an email (including any attachments) in your mail client inbox on a company/contact in SuperOffice CRM.
-This is a convenient way of storing information you have received via email together with other company/contact information in SuperOffice CRM.
+This is a convenient way of storing information you receive via email together with other company/contact information in SuperOffice CRM.

 1. Select the email(s) you would like to archive.

 2. Click the **Archive email** button on the toolbar, and **Archive email** from the dropdown.
-If you have selected more than one email, the procedure below is repeated for each email.
+If you select more than one email, the procedure below is repeated for each email.

 3. If the sender of the email is not listed in SuperOffice CRM, a warning will appear at the top of the dialog for archiving email: **This sender's email address is not recognised.
 Click here to update SuperOffice with this email address**.
 [How to handle unlisted senders][1]